WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 Mentors: [@Fahim Ahmed](https://github.com/ahmedfahim21) ([+91 8861054452](https://wa.me/918861054452)), [@Muthukumar](https://github.com/BenzeneAlcohol) ([+91 8921472523](https://wa.me/8921472523))

 Difficulty: `Easy`

 ### Description

-Your task is to build a website or a mobile app that allows users to track their favorite sports teams.
+Your task is to build a website or a mobile app that allows users to track their favourite sports teams.
 This application will use the [SportRadar API](https://developer.sportradar.com/docs/read/Home#getting-started) to collect schedules, results, and other information about the user's favourite sports teams.

 Follow the steps below to complete this challenge:

 1. Develop a responsive frontend using any framework of your choice.
 2. Use the SportRadar API to fetch data about sports teams, including schedules, match results, team details, etc.
-3. Store user data like their favorite teams in browser cookies/local storage(so,no need to use database).
+3. Store user data like their favourite teams in browser cookies/local storage(so there is no need to use a database).

 In short, the application should allow users to:
    - Search for sports teams using the SportRadar API.
-   - Add and remove sports teams from their list of favorites.
+   - Add and remove sports teams from their list of favourites.
-   - View detailed information about their favorite teams, including schedules, match results, points table, players, etc
+   - View detailed information about their favourite teams, including schedules, match results, points table, players, etc

 ### Useful Resources